-Sarah Perkins-Kirkpatrick - climate scientist with a strange fascination for extreme events
+Sarah Perkins-Kirkpatrick - climate scientist specialising in extreme events

 sarahinscience